Matthew Beniers Game Preview: Kraken vs. Kings

 Beniers Season Stats Insights

-- Beniers has a goal in four games this season through 31 games played, but has not had multiple goals in any of those games.
+- Beniers has averaged 18:21 of ice time this season (with a plus-minus rating of -17).

+- In five of 33 games this year, Beniers has scored a goal, but there are no multi-goal efforts on his ledger.

-- Beniers has a point in nine of 31 games this season, with multiple points in four of them.
+- Beniers has a point in 10 of 33 games this season, with multiple points in five of them.

-- In seven of 31 games this year, Beniers has had an assist, including two games with multiple assists.
+- Beniers has had an assist in a game eight times this season over 33 games played, with multiple assists in two games.

-- The implied probability is 48.8% that Beniers hits the over on his points prop total based on the odds.
+- Beniers' implied probability to go over his point total is 46.5% based on the odds.

-- The implied probability of Beniers going over his assist prop bet, based on the odds, is 34.5%.
+- There is a 33.3% chance of Beniers having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.